Shi-chang/project-bank-loan-analysis/README.md

 # Overview
 Blue Bank is a bank in USA that has a loan department which is currently understaffed.
 They supply loans to individuals and don’t have much reporting on how risky these borrowers are.
-Using Python and Tableau, they’d like to see a report of borrowers who may have issues paying back the loan.
+Using Python and Tableau, they’d like to see a report of the level of risks of loans.
 This project provides the report.

 ## Links to project resources
 Date File: (loan_data_json.json)